tidyverse/tidyverse.org/content/blog/bonsai-0-3-0/index.md

 </div>

 Almost all of these pairwise correlations between predictors are near 1, besides the last variable and every other variable.
-That last variable?
+That last variable with weaker correlation values?
 It's the outcome.

 ## Baseline models